 - To provide, for research purposes, a range of representative sites with good instrumentation and reliable environmental information.

 Who is involved?

 ECN is only possible through the combined efforts of many organisations and people.
 ECN is a multi-agency programme with funding and monitoring by a consortium of UK government departments and agencies.
-The network is coordinated by staff at the UK Centre for Ecology & Hydrology.
-They manage the collected data, which is stored in a central database and is made available for teaching and research.
-Explore our data resources here.
+The network is coordinated by a small team at the UK Centre for Ecology & Hydrology.